History of the England national football team: Post-war era: Walter Winterbottom (1946–1962)

-Munich disaster and the 1958 World Cup
+The Munich disaster and the 1958 World Cup

 On 15 May 1957, Stanley Matthews made his last appearance for England, in a 4–1 defeat by Denmark in Copenhagen.
 He was 42 years and 104 days old and remains the oldest player to represent his country.

 Hopes of success at the 1958 World Cup finals were hit by the Munich air disaster in February that year, which claimed the lives of eight Manchester United players.
 Three of the players who died were established England internationals.
 They were full-back Roger Byrne, who had never missed an England game since making his debut for the country in 1954, centre-forward Tommy Taylor, who had scored 16 goals in just 19 appearances for his country, and wing-half Duncan Edwards, who was then widely regarded as the finest player in English football at that time.
 Also killed was David Pegg, who had just made his debut for England and was tipped as the successor in the national team to Tom Finney, who retired from international action later in 1958.
 Winger Johnny Berry, who had been capped four times for England, survived the crash but was injured to such an extent that he never played football again.

 Forward Bobby Charlton, who was injured in the crash, recovered sufficiently to make his England debut in April that year and begin one of the great England international careers, which eventually yielded 106 caps, 49 goals and a World Cup winner's medal.
-He was named in the squad which travelled to Sweden for the World Cup finals, but did not kick a ball as England exited in the group stages after a play-off defeat against the Soviet Union, after the two had finished level in second spot in their group.
+For the World Cup finals in Sweden, England exited in the group stages after a play-off defeat against the Soviet Union, after the two had finished level in second spot in their group.
 England's inside forward Johnny Haynes remarked after elimination in 1958, "Everyone in England thinks we have a God given right to win the World Cup."
 Joe Mears as chief selector became the scapegoat.

-England's early elimination highlighted how far the national team had fallen behind the rest of the world during the 1950s.
 However, by the end of the decade, emerging talents such as the prolific goalscorer Jimmy Greaves suggested that sufficiently talented players were available, provided the tactical side of the game could bring the best out of them.